Yevhen-Tkachenko-1/SQL-Development-Demo/SQLite/README.md

-# SQL Demo using SQLite
+# SQL Querying using SQLite Database
 _Learn and play with SQLite Database: make query for data reading, creating, updating, deleting_

 Implemented based on LinkedIn learning course: